Who We Are

 Kevin and his wife Jodi have two children Eden and Eli.
 They enjoy Durham Bulls baseball, exploring the many foodie locations in the triangle, live music and having fun with friends.
 Jodi, an accomplished photographer, is also a talented worship leader, and is right at home beside her man on stage.

-Adam Dawson joined Grace Church’s team in August 2007 as a full-time missionary to the high schools of Chapel Hill and Durham.
-He helped pioneer a faith-based school clubs organization for the area’s high schools and directed it for 8 years.
+Adam Dawson joined the staff in August 2007 as a full-time missionary to the high schools of Chapel Hill and Durham.
+He helped pioneer a program to include faith-based clubs in the area's high schools and directed the program for 8 years.
 Adam was ordained at Grace Church in October 2009.
 Adam led Grace Students until July 2017 and Grace Kids until June 2018.
 Now he oversees Growth Track, Small Groups and Local Outreach/Missions.
 He loves connecting with the attendees, guests, and members of Grace.

 Prior to joining Grace Church’s staff, Adam was a high school math teacher for four years.
 He holds an undergraduate degree from St. John’s College in Annapolis, MD and a graduate degree from the University of Mississippi.
 He was born and raised in Leavenworth, KS.
 He and his wife, Elizabeth, have six children.

 Ethan Brooks joined the staff in June 2018.
 Prior to joining the staff, Ethan served in Grace Kids for eight years in a variety of leadership roles.
 He is passionate about reaching children and building their lives.
 Ethan oversees teams of teachers and other volunteers that care for the children of Grace, from infants up to fifth grade.
 He also enjoys developing leaders and teachers who make a real difference in children's lives.